mg8273/Predict-Online-Learning-Completion_202401100300150/README.md

 # Predict-Online-Learning-Completion_202401100300150
-AI model for predicting the chances of student completing a given course

-# Online Learning Completion Predictor

 A Python implementation of a machine learning model to predict whether students will complete an online course based on their engagement metrics.

 ## Overview